Sinus Surgery & You: Making the Right Choices

 If you have carefully considered your doctor’s input, and feel comfortable with the decision to move forward with surgery, the next decision is to determine which type of surgery will provide the most effective results based on your symptoms.

-Each of the three procedures listed above accomplishes the same goal in different ways: flush out infected bacteria, clear blocked passages, and keep healthy tissue intact for normal functioning of your sinuses.
+Each of the three procedures listed above accomplishes the same goal in different ways.
+All three clear blocked sinus passages and aim to restore healthy functioning of your sinuses.

 FACT SHEET: Option 1 – Functional Endoscopic Sinus Surgery